comp0161/comp0161.github.io/index.md

 ---
 layout: default
 ---
-Course materials for the
-[Auditory Computing](https://www.ucl.ac.uk/module-catalogue/modules/auditory-computing-COMP0161)
-module at [UCL Computer Science](https://www.ucl.ac.uk/computer-science/), for delivery in Term 2 (January-March 2026).
+This page hosts some additional course materials for the [Auditory Computing](https://www.ucl.ac.uk/module-catalogue/modules/auditory-computing-COMP0161) module at [UCL Computer Science](https://www.ucl.ac.uk/computer-science/), for delivery in Term 2 (January-March 2026).
+For the main body of course materials, please see the [Moodle page](https://moodle.ucl.ac.uk/course/view.php?id=48900).

-## Tutorial Lab Sessions
+## Tutorial Sessions

 **Please bring your laptop and suitable headphones/earphones!**